dfernandezramos/dfernandezramos.github.io/content/posts/windowsWixPackaging.md

 * Module information: Which indicates an identifier, a language code (1033 for English) and the application version.
 * Package information: Contained by the module node.
 It indicates the description of the application, an identifier and the manufacturer.
 * Installation root directory: Contained by the module node.
 * Application files list: Contained by the installation root directory node.
 It contains a series of `Component` nodes for each application file.
 It also can contain as much subdirectories as our application needs.
+Remember to use the path of the temp directory where your copied files are but, again, if you prefer to use the original application's output directory feel free to use it instead.

 <details>
 <summary>